Designing the perfect wrist corsage requires careful consideration of flower selection and design principles.

 Spray Roses

-Spray roses are easily the number one flower we sell for corsages and boutonnieres.
-They feature multiple flowers on a single stem, resulting in smaller blooms compared to single-flowered hybrid tea and sweetheart rose varieties.
+Spray roses are the number one flower we sell for corsages and boutonnieres.
+They feature multiple flowers on a single stem, resulting in smaller blooms than single-flowered hybrid tea and sweetheart rose varieties.

 Spray roses come in shades from light pastels to bold, vibrant colors, providing plenty of color options for you to choose from.